atebitftw/ochescript/README.md

 *   I'm open to other ideas.

 ## Syntax Highlighting Support in VSCode
-In [VS Code Extension](https://github.com/atebitftw/oche_script/tree/main/tool/vs_code_syntax_highlighter/ochescript) there is a a VSCode extension project that provides basic syntax highlighting for OcheScript files (.oche).
+In [VS Code Extension](https://github.com/atebitftw/ochescript/tree/main/tool/vs_code_syntax_highlighter/ochescript) there is a a VSCode extension project that provides basic syntax highlighting for OcheScript files (.oche).
 You can use this extension by importing the `.vsix` file into VSCode manually.

+You can find the compiled .vsix extension file in the bin/ directory of this project: [here](https://github.com/atebitftw/ochescript/tree/main/bin)

 ## About Me
 My name is John, and if you've been a Dart enthusiast prior to M1 (way before v1 release), then we are probably friends.